 Claims made by some fuel additive manufacturers haven’t been scientifically proven, and so they remain unproven.
 Some manufacturers of fuel additives will show on their product description that they have been registered by the EPA, but in reality, every fuel additive OEM can make this claim which might be untrue.

 This doesn’t take away the fact that there are many outstanding products out there in the market.
-These products have been found to truly maximize engine performance, improve fuel efficiency, restore engine life, and also reduce exhaust emission.
+These products have been found to truly maximize engine performance, improve fuel efficiency, restore engine life, and also reduce exhaust emissions.
 Two brands that are highly regarded and considered very good when talking about fuel additives are the JLM lubricants (fuel and oil additives (jlmlubricants.com) which is tried and trusted, and Liqui Moly (which is also well known).

 In this article, I will explain what a fuel additive is, what it does to fuel, the types of fuel additives, their benefits (reasons for using fuel additives) when it is necessary to use them, and finally, how to use fuel additives.